jamesabel/awsimple/README.md

 and some default behaviors are not best for common usages.  `awsimple` aims to create a higher level API to AWS services (such as S3 and DynamoDB) to improve programmer productivity.

+## S3

+`awsimple` calculates the local file hash (sha512) and inserts it into the S3 object metadata.
+This is used to test for file equivalency.

 ## Caching

 S3 objects and DynamoDB tables can be cached locally to reduce network traffic, minimize AWS costs,